BrunoVernay/VM-images-packer/Readme.md

 Check the SSH key in kickstart (public) and Packer json template (path to private)

-You may add password in the kickstart for debugging.
+You may addi root password in the kickstart for debugging.

 ## Network